 - Improve your CV by adding skills in wildlife conservation, teaching, health and education, and community development.

-Live on a private reserve in Limpopo, experiencing the surrounding wildlife in its natural habitat, all while contributing towards meaningful conservation and research efforts for wildlife protection and longevity.
+Live on a private reserve in Limpopo, experiencing the surrounding wildlife in its natural habitat, all while contributing towards meaningful conservation and research efforts for wildlife protection.
 Learn about biodiversity and habitat monitoring, and how to track and identify each species.